daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 I am also a senior researcher at
 <a
 href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/">Microsoft</a>.
-I am a recipient of the <a href="https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!fellows">2019 Microsoft Research PhD Fellowship</a>.

 Prior to CMU, I worked at <a href="http://www.kaist.edu">KAIST</a> for three years as a research scientist.
 Before then, I received a BS and MS degree in